tbchhetri/VisualBasicProjects/README.md

 - NO Autoimplemented properties
 - Results must match Runtime answers
 - All items in Code section above must be completed

+#Homework5 - Calorie Calculator

+## Task:
+-Create a website that calculates the total of fat, carbohydrate, and protein calories.
+Allow the user to enter (in text boxes) the grams of fat, the grams of carbohydrates, and the grams of protein.
+Each gram of fat is nine calories; a gram of protein or carbohydrate is four calories.

+## Code:
+- You  MUST use a custom class
+  - This class must contain properties for Fat, Carbs, and Protein.
+  - Your class must have a function to return ItemCalories
+  - ItemCalories should equal Fat * 9 + Cards * 4 + Protein * 4
+  - Your class MUST contain one constructor to initialize the properties.
+- You must have required field validators for Fat, Carbs and Protein
+- You must validate the range of Fat, Carbs, and Protein between 1 and 1000
+- You must have a calculate button that:
+  - Creates an instance of your class using the overloaded constructor
+  - Displays resulting output from calculation
+  - Displays totals on the screen
+- You must have a Clear button to clear individual calculations
+- Accumulate totals for number of calculations and total calories
+- HINT: Use HiddenFields to store the totals in between page posts.
+You cannot use shared variables for this.

+## For Full Credit:
+- Program must be well documented and controls well named according to standards.
+- Data must be validated and formatted appropriately
+- Results must match Runtime answers
+- All items in Code section above must be completed

+# Lab01 - Random Sayings

+- Write a project that displays four sayings, such as "The early bird gets the worm" or "A penny saved is a penny earned."
+(You will want to keep the sayings short, as each must be entered on one line.)
+When the sayings displays on your form, long lines will run off the form if the label's AutoSize property is set to True.
+To wrap text within the label, change the AutoSize property to False and use the sizing handles to make the label large enough.
+  - Make a button for each saying with a descriptive Text property for each, a button to print, and a button to exit the project.
+  - Include a label that holds your name at the bottom of the form.
+Also, make sure to change the form's title bar to something meaningful.
+  - You may change the Font properties of the large label to the font and size of your choice.
+  - Make sure the buttons are large enough to hold their entire Text properties.
+- Be sure to include comments at the top of each procedure and at the top of the file.
+- Be sure to use meaningful names for all buttons and labels.

+# Lab10 - Book Sale Application

+- Be sure to include comments at the top of each procedure and at the top of the file.
+- Be sure to use meaningful names for all buttons and labels.
+- R 'n R has decided to start selling books online.
+Create a web site to calculate the amount due, including discounts.
+Allow the user to display the total of the discounts.

+ - The user enters the quantity, title, and price of a book, and the program calculates the extended price, a 15 percent discount, and the discounted price.

+  - The input must be validated.
+The quantity and price are required fields, and the quantity must be an integer between 1 and 100.

+  - Additionally, the program will maintain a total of all discounts given and display that total on the page in response to a button cick.

+  - Include a second page for contact information..

+- Use a custom class for the BookSale including Title, Quantity, Price, ExtendedPrice, Discount

+# Lab11 - Contact Form

+- Be sure to include comments at the top of each procedure and at the top of the file.
+- Be sure to use meaningful names for all buttons and labels.
+- Implement a web based contact form.
+It should consist of 2 pages:

+- Default page with contact form on it
+  - Panel 1
+    - Ask for name (Required), email address (required and pattern match), phone number (pattern match), contact via, comments
+    - Form should have a validation summary on it
+    - When submitted, create a subroutine to send email to your email address with the results of the contact form using System.Net.Mail library
+    - Once submitted, set a cookie to prevent duplicate submissions
+  - Panel 2
+    - This panel will appear if the page is loaded and the duplicate cookie was already set.
+    - Thank you page with an image
+- REMEMBER, if you can't submit the project, remove the Bin and Packages folders from your archive if they exist